Siraj-Adil/Capacitated-VRP-with-Split-Delivery/README.md

 3. Output contains the information:
  a) The optimal vehicle routes
  b) Total travel time
- c) Demand catered of location by particular vehicle
+ c) Demand catered of location by particular vehicle (This has been saved in a csv file)

 ## Usage
 To use the CSDVRP Solver, follow these steps: